Specialist Teaching Assistant apprenticeship FAQs

 What types of settings is the apprenticeship a fit for?

-This role is essential across educational settings—from primary and secondary schools to alternative provisions and further education.
+This role is essential across educational settings—from early years, primary and secondary schools to alternative provisions and further education.

 CONTACT US